Organisational Overview / Our most material issues

 possible damage to property.
 The safety of the

-employees by strikers and a breakdown in the
+of employees by strikers and a breakdown in

 important factors affecting not only Venture